ernestojimenezruiz/logmap-matcher/README.md

 LogMap accepts the same ontology formats as the OWL API: e.g., RDF/XML, OWL/XML, OWL Functional, OBO, KRSS, and Turtle (n3).

 There is an easy to solve issue when running LogMap with the newer versions of Java.
 See solution [here](https://github.com/ernestojimenezruiz/logmap-matcher/issues/39).
+In general, use the following VM arguments:
+**-Xms500M -Xmx25G -DentityExpansionLimit=10000000  --add-opens=java.base/java.lang=ALL-UNNAMED**

 ### As an Ontology Matching System